 So, do people actually learn in different ways?

 We have different preferences, but it doesn’t actually play out in our ability to learn.
 It has more to do with the story we tell ourselves.
 We learn best when the method is tied to the thing we are trying to learn and not how we think we learn best.
 So if you are learning to dance, actually dancing is going to be the most effective method.
 We can also learn even better when we integrate multiple sensory inputs, but we still have the issue of making sure we are not clashing or overloading ourselves.
 For example, if we look at a picture on a slide and listen to someone talk about it, no clash and we will learn more.
-However, if there are a dozen pictures or a complicated graph, then it is too much to integrate and a clash.
-Then you much choose what to attend to.
+However, if there are a dozen pictures or a complicated graph, then it is too much to integrate and a clash occurs.
+Then you must choose what to attend to.

-We also talk about how sleep is also really important to learning.
+We also talk about how sleep is also really important for successful learning.
 When you sleep, your memories find a home (consolidate).
 This helps you store memories and then make room for new information the next day.
 If you don’t get enough quality sleep, you just don’t learn anywhere near as well and lose the opportunity to consolidate the days information.
 Jared explains how the two most important aspects of learning are spacing your study out, and sleep!

 How to help high school kids learn?